Migration studies: Asia

+West Asia

+In Turkey, Ankara University, Ankara Social Sciences University, TED University, TOBB University of Economics and Technology, Bursa Uludag University, Istanbul University, and Karadeniz Technical University all offer master's degrees in Migration Studies.
+Gaziantep University has a "Migration Institute", with Women's Studies, Migration Studies, Migrant and Immigrant Health, Urbanization and Social Integration, Urban Studies, and Migrant Education departments; offering master's degrees in all of them.
+Akdeniz University in Antalya offers a master's degree in Mediterranean Migration Studies.

-Tel Aviv University offers a terminal master's degree in Global Migration & Policy.
+Israel's Tel Aviv University offers a terminal master's degree in Global Migration & Policy.

+South Asia

 Central University of Gujarat offers a Master's and PhD in Diaspora studies.
 In the Philippines, Miriam College offers an MA in migration studies.
 In Nepal, migration is included in the graduate programmes in population studies at Tribhuvan University.
 Similarly, in Sri Lanka at the University of Colombo the graduate programs in demography give significant attention to the study of migration.
 National University of Singapore has a migration studies research cluster located in its Faculty of Arts and Social Sciences, however, does not offer a degree programme on this topic.

+East Asia

 Similarly, the Chinese University of Hong Kong hosts a research centre on migration and mobility but does not operate a degree programme.
 In Russia, no university offers a degree in migration studies, however, the Higher School of Economics organises a regular seminar on migration studies through its Institute for Social Policy.
+In China, Peking University's Department of Sociology organises seminars on migration studies.